• Skip to primary navigation

 Bacon fat and butter have some similarities that make them popular.

-They add flavor and richness to dishes, plus they can be used for cooking, baking, and spreading.
+They add flavor and richness to dishes, plus they can be used for cooking, baking, and spreading - see beef bacon vs pork bacon comparison for product differences when choosing types of bacon-derived fats.

-Both ingredients are valued for their ability to enhance the taste of food.
+Both ingredients are valued for their ability to improve the taste of food.

 Plus, they can be used as spreads and have relatively high smoke points.